 Ghost may be a fast and modern WordPress alternative which puts the thrill back to blogging.

-Why should You Consider Using Ghost?
+Why should move WordPress to Ghost?

 If you are looking for a platform that increasingly attempts to try to everything and do not mind cutting through the noise to form it work for your publishing needs, then WordPress could be suitable for you.